troclaux/notes/aws.md

 > fully-managed service that stores secrets

 - can force rotation of secrets after a period of time
-- automate generation of secrets on rotations (uses lambda)
+- automatic rotation of secrets (uses lambda)
 - integrates with [rds](#rds-relational-database-service)
 - secrets are encrypted using [KMS](#kms-key-management-service)